rill-js/loader/README.md

 	// If true the `ttl` option will be reset every time the data is loaded.
 	refresh: false,

-  // If shared is set the true then a global cache will be used.
-(By default is uses the users session)
+  // If shared is set the true then a global cache will be used on the server side.
+(By default is uses the users session).
   shared: false
 }
 ```